isomerpages/ogp-scamshield-suite/_i-want-protection-from-scams/Stay safe with ScamShield/Check for scams.md

 </ul>
 <h4><strong>Check before you act</strong></h4>
 <p>Scammers rely on urgency and confusion to get you to act quickly without
 thinking.
-By taking a moment to verify suspicious calls, messages, or links, you can ensure any transactions you're making are legitimate.</p>
+By taking a moment to check suspicious calls, messages, or links, you can ensure any transactions you're making are legitimate.
+Make this a habit using the ScamShield app!</p>
 <p></p>
 <h4><strong>How it works</strong></h4>
 <div class="isomer-image-wrapper">